 Policies and Related Information - Academic Policies and Information

-The most comprehensive information relating to academic issues may be found in the Undergraduate Catalog, which is available in the Office of Records and Registration, Administrative Services Building, or online at http://bulletin. stcloudstate.edu/ugb/academic.
+The most comprehensive information relating to academic issues may be found on the University Policies Web site.
 Information includes:

 Academic Standards including grading system, grading appeals policy, grade points, computing grade point average, certification of scholastic achievement (Dean’s List), academic requirements, suspension policy, procedure for reinstatement of suspended students, undergraduate academic forgiveness, and dismissal.

 Federal and state regulations require that all students maintain satisfactory academic progress in order to be eligible to receive financial aid.
 The purpose of this requirement is to encourage all students to progress steadily at a reasonable rate toward graduation.
 Students must read the requirements if they are to receive federal, state, or institutional financial aid.

 Academic Policies including application to major program of study, assessment, auditing of classes, cancellation of classes, change of student class schedule, class attendance, correspondence, extension, workshop or field trip credit, forgeries, prerequisites, repeating courses for additional credit, repeating courses for improvement of grade, residence requirement, full-time/part-time enrollment status, and withdrawal.

 Academic Credit Options including advanced placement, arranged courses, college level examination program, common market program-student exchange, credit-by-examination, experimental courses, independent study, international baccalaureate (IB), internships, and tri-college registration program.

 Graduation including requirements and graduation with honors.

 Course instructors are expected to take reasonable measures to prevent cheating and other types of academic dishonesty in the classroom.
 Where an instructor has convincing evidence of cheating, he/she may take the following action: